-Got to Middletown, checked in at the Super 8 that in spite of having the lowest rate I could find was still horridly expensive, and went to eat at the American Café across the Not much happened and we got to the road and check out the Best Buy nearby.
+Got to Middletown, checked in at the Super

+8 that in spite of having the lowest rate I could find was still horridly expensive, and went to eat at the American Café across the road and check out the Best Buy nearby.

-We went into town to look for the Books read: The Iraq War by Sir John Keegan
+Books read: The Iraq War by Sir John

+Keegan

-Goshen, NY Middletown -
+Monday, August 30, 2004 Middletown - Goshen, NY - Schenectady, NV

-Schenectady, NY

-Breakfasted at an almost empty Friendly Back to the hotel and Lisa called her aunt Ice Cream down the road, then after a short drive arrived at a converted stable across the street from a Masonic Lodge.
+Breakfasted at an almost empty Friendly Ice Cream down the road, then after a short drive arrived at a converted stable across the street from a Masonic Lodge.